bwooceli/ccra/readme.md

-# Assumptions
+# Hardware

-This has been tested with a USB->Serial adapter connected to a Fast Track (tm) Pinewood Derby Gate
+This has been tested on Windows 11 AMD with a USB->Serial adapter connected to a Fast Track Model K3 V1.0 Pinewood Derby Gate

 # Race Day script